mcinglis/c-style/readme.md

+#### Don't comment what you don't need to

+You want to fit as much on screen as you can, so if you can make a line of code self-commenting rather than adding a comment line above it, do so.
+If you can say the same thing in one sentence which is being said in three, do so.
+Avoid line-expensive comment styles at all costs.

 #### Program in American English

 Write `color`, `flavor`, `center`, `meter`, `neighbor`, `defense`, `routing`, `sizable`, `disk`, `tire` and so on ([see more](https://en.wikipedia.org/wiki/American_and_British_English_spelling_differences)).
 I'm Australian, but I appreciate that most programmers will be learning and using American English.
 Also, American English spelling is consistently more phonetic than British English.
 British English tends to evolve towards American English for this reason, I think.